eppineda/Game-of-Life/README.md

 <del>A. Limited to 5 cell generations.
 Because this game lacks manual control over when to
 make it stop.
 The loop-control for infinite iterations is commented out, for now.</del>

-B. Because it lacks a graphical display, the only way to observe the simulation while it runs is by using Firefox/Firebug and watching the console messages.
+<del>B. Because it lacks a graphical display, the only way to observe the simulation while it
+runs is by using Firefox/Firebug and watching the console messages.</del>

 C. General lack of robust validation of user input.
 In general, operate the application's UI controls top-to-bottom.
 Skipping around essentially bypasses important configuration and